You heard them through the grapevine, the myths about her.

 Pearl heals from within.
 She’s the ocean’s magical built-in medicine woman, produced by organic matter, to heal itself back.
 Like an immune system, only she’s shiny and strong.
 She’s the secret healer of the seas, and for a good reason.

-Holding pearls in your hand is believed to open up your heart for acceptance and peace.
-It’s a charming piece for anyone who’s living life to the fullest, until your heart bursts with joy or you’re worn out, but not with regret.
-Give it to your momma as a token when you’re leaving her nest or as she’s navigating the drama of her household life.
+Holding a pearl in your hand is believed to open up your heart for acceptance and peace.
+It’s a charming piece for anyone living life to the fullest, until your heart bursts with joy or you’re worn out, but not with regret.
+Give it to your momma as a token of new beginnings when you’re leaving her nest or as she’s navigating the cycles of womanhood and motherhood.

 Have your own story of pain and healing?
 Pearls can be a chic testament to your journey.
 And you don’t need a string of pearls like your great auntie to conjure up drama.
 A single pearl can look just as strong and badass.